-.Some orchids are challenging, if not impossible to grow on mounts.
-You should not grow large orchids on mounts, unless the mount is a permanent outdoor or greenhouse structure, or perhaps even a tree.
-Cymbidiums are an example of an orchid likely to outgrow its mount quickly.
-Other orchids that don’t like dry roots, like the ludisia or the oncidium orchid, would be difficult to keep moist enough when growing on a mount.
-Sarcochilus orchids and phragmipedium orchids also demand consistent moisture that is hard to achieve with mount culture.
+Some orchids are challenging (if not impossible) to grow on mounts.
+You should not grow large orchids on mounts unless the mount is a permanent outdoor structure (like a greenhouse), or even a tree.
+Cymbidiums are a great example of an orchid likely to outgrow its mount quickly.
+Additionally, orchids that don’t tolerate dry roots, such as the ludisia orchid or the oncidium orchid, would be difficult to keep moist enough mounted in order for them to thrive.
+Sarcochilus orchids and Phragmipedium orchids also demand consistent moisture that is hard to achieve with mount culture.

 Choosing Material for an Orchid Mount

-How to Mount the Orchid
+How to Mount an Orchid

 Caring for a Mounted Orchid

-On one hand, you can relax about too much moisture, knowing that your plant will never experience wet feet.
+Caring for a mounted orchid isn’t all that different than caring for a traditionally-potted orchid.
+On one hand, you don't have to worry about giving it too much moisture, and your orchid will never experience wet feet.
 On the other hand, you need to be more vigilant than ever about providing a humid environment for your orchid.
-Water the plant at least three times a week, submerging the entire mount if possible to saturate it, increasing ambient humidity through evaporation.
+Water the plant at least three times a week but submerging the entire mount (if possible) to saturate it, which will increase ambient humidity through evaporation.